akhilub/DSA-Coding-Patterns/MyNotes.md

 element: Provides an element that needs to be inserted into the sorted list.

 Return value
-The bisect_right() method is provided by the bisect module, which returns the right-most index to insert the given element while maintaining the sorted order.
+The bisect_right() method is provided by the bisect module, which returns the **right-most index to insert the given element while maintaining the sorted order**.

 Example